robosamir/jekyll-now/_posts/2016-12-28-DDPG on a Real Robot.md

 Design of the reward function is also one of the critical points in the implementation.
 Sparse rewards lead to a lot of exploration and you have a credit assignment problem.
 To ease these issues, I implemented a reward proportional to the distance to the target.
 This kind of 'guided exploration' led to faster learning.
 To acheive high-accuracy (<1cm) I augmented the euclidean distance reward with its log so that the combined reward would approach infinity asymptotically as the distance reached zero.

 The state consisted of the current joint angles of the arm, the current position of the end-effector in cartesian space and the target position in cartesian coordinates.
-A new target position was used for each episode by sampling a 0.25$$m^3$$ box around the origin with each episode running for 50 steps.
+A new target position was used for each episode by sampling a 0.25mx0.25mx0.25m box around the origin with each episode running for 50 steps.
 The actions were performed in joint-space which meant the algorithm had raw control of the robot joints.
-The critic NN needs to approximate the following formula:

-$$
-reward = norm(targetCartesianCoordinates-(currentCartesianCoordinates + convert2CartesianSpace(jointSpaceActions))
-$$

 ## Results